ardelvecchio/Aurora/README.md

 From here the work is mostley behind us.
 We can scrolling noise now to create movement in our auroras, and to break up the auroras into different parts.

-Here is a higher quality screen shot I took of the auroras.
+Here is a GIF of the auraras.
+Unfortunately Github doens't allow me to upload anything high quality.

 ![movie_010 (2)](https://github.com/ardelvecchio/Aurora/assets/81535423/e0c90631-8ecf-4820-b92b-bbe1ff77014c)